 At AACC, we strive to make the payment process straightforward, from accepting multiple types of payment to providing the option of an interest-free payment plan.
 Our cashier’s office is available to help make paying your bill easier, so don’t hesitate to reach out with any questions or concerns.

-At AACC, you can pay your bill using any of the following methods at every campus site, unless otherwise noted.
+You can pay your bill using any of the following methods at every AACC site unless otherwise noted.

-New students enrolled in credit classes and returning credit students who are up to date in their payments for all prior semesters, are eligible to participate in our interest-free Tuition Payment Plan.
+New students enrolled in credit classes and returning credit students who are up to date in their payments for all prior terms are eligible to participate in our interest-free Tuition Payment Plan.

 Payments received after the scheduled due date are subject to a $10 late payment fine.

-The only way to pay by cash is to visit the Cashier’s Office located inside the Student Services Center at the Arnold campus.
+The cashier's office in the Student Services Center in Arnold is the only way to pay by cash.
 Cash payments are NOT accepted at any other location, by mail or in the drop box.

 We accept checks and money orders made payable to Anne Arundel Community College.
 You can pay by check or money order at any AACC location, or by mail to AACC, 101 College Parkway, Arnold, MD 21012.
 Be sure to include your payment stub and note the student’s name and AACC ID number on your check or money order.

-Note: There is a $25 fee for each returned check, and after two returned check fees, you will no longer be allowed to pay by check or money order.
+Note: There is a $25 fee for each returned check, and after two returned check fees, you no longer will be allowed to pay by check.

 Electronic check payments are only accepted over the phone (410-777-2236) or via MyAACC.
 They will not be accepted at any off-campus site or in person.
-Please have the following information ready when you call:
+Have the following information ready when you call:

 If you have an AACC "Gift of Education” card, you must redeem it in person at any AACC location.
 AACC gift cards are not accepted through mail, over the phone or online.